apollographql/subgraph-template-typescript-apollo-server/README.md

 This repo comes with a few Circle jobs already implemented (see [`.circleci/config.yml`](.circleci/config.yml)).
 Circle will run tests on the versions of Node specified in the matrix and enforce linting via Prettier.

-In order to enable CircleCI on your new repo, visit the [Apollo org's dashboard](https://app.circleci.com/projects/project-dashboard/github/apollographql/) and add your project.
-If your repo has already been initialized and added to the apollographql org, you should see the option to add your new project.
+In order to enable CircleCI on your new repo, visit the [your org's dashboard](https://app.circleci.com/projects) and add your project.
+If your repo has already been initialized and added to your org, you should see the option to add your new project.

 ## Jest